StatCYK/Metamorphic-Classify/README.md

 ## Experiments

 ### Run SMICE
-* The config files containing the selected PDB IDs from the Atlas, CodNaS-Q, and the PDB databases are deposited in the folder `./configs`
+The config files containing the selected PDB IDs from the Atlas, CodNaS-Q, and the PDB databases are deposited in the folder `./configs`

+See the [tutorial](https://github.com/StatCYK/SMICE) for the details of setting up the configuration file and conducting SMICE

 `./code/Feature_Extract.ipynb` provides